Anna, Lady Barlow: Politics

 Lady Barlow was a steadfast companion to her husband in his Somerset constituency over many years.
 She shared his political interests and campaigned with him and on his behalf.
-The couple were close friends of Liberal Prime Minister Sir Henry Campbell-Bannerman.
+The couple were close friends of Liberal Prime Minister Henry Campbell-Bannerman.

 Lady Barlow also stood in her own right for election to the House of Commons twice as a Liberal.
 First she contested the Derbyshire, High Peak division at the 1922 general election.
 At this election only thirty-three women were selected as candidates out of 1,387 contenders for the House of Commons’ 615 seats and only two, the Tory Nancy Astor, Viscountess Astor and the Liberal Margaret Wintringham were elected.
 Lady Barlow came third at High Peak in a three-cornered contest with 20% of the vote.